-\subsection{Proof of Theorem \ref{theorem-main-non-Gaussian}:}
+\subsection{Proof of Theorem \ref{theorem-main-non-Gaussian}}

-Again, we will only present the proof for $\alpha \in (0,2)$, as the general follows in a similar way.
-We will divide the proof of convergence into the natural two parts (analogously to \cite{Cipriani2016}): \begin{enumerate} \item We first prove convergence of finite dimensional distributions of the field $\Xi^{\alpha}$, that is $\{\langle \Xi^{\alpha}_n,f \rangle\}_{f \in \mathcal{F}}$ converges to $\{\langle \Xi^{\alpha},f \rangle\}_{f \in \mathcal{F}}$ for any finite collection $\mathcal{F}$ of functions in the appropriate domain. \item Once that is done, we need to prove tightness of the law of $\Xi^{\alpha}_n$, we will take advantage of a classical result given by Theorem~\ref{thm-rellich} which characterises compactness embedding of Sobolev Spaces. \end{enumerate}
+We will only present the proof for $\alpha \in (0,2)$ as the general case follows in a similar way.
+It will be divided into two parts (analogously to the proof of Theorem~2 in \cite{Cipriani2016}): \begin{enumerate} \item We first prove convergence of finite dimensional distributions to the field $\Xi^{\alpha}$, that is $\{(\Xi^{\alpha}_n,f)\}_{f \in \mathcal{F}}$ converges to $\{(\Xi^{\alpha},f)\}_{f \in \mathcal{F}}$ for any finite collection $\mathcal{F}$ of test functions in the appropriate space. \item Secondly, we prove tightness of the law of $\Xi^{\alpha}_n$.
+We will take advantage of a classical result given by Theorem~\ref{thm-rellich} which characterises compact embedding of Sobolev spaces. \end{enumerate}

-The main differences between the proof on Theorem~\ref{theorem-main-non-Gaussian} and its counterpart in \cite{Cipriani2016} are in asymptotics of the eigenvalues of $-(-\Delta)^{\sfrac{\alpha}{2}}_n$.
-In \cite{Cipriani2016}, the authors use a Lemma (Lemma $7$) to bound the eigenvalues of the discrete Laplacian (up to the correct renormalisation) and with respect to its continuous counterpart.
+The main difference between the proof of Theorem~\ref{theorem-main-non-Gaussian} and Theorem~2 in \cite{Cipriani2016} is the asymptotics of the eigenvalues of $-(-\Delta)^{\sfrac{\alpha}{2}}_n$.
+In \cite{Cipriani2016}, the authors use Lemma 7 to bound the eigenvalues of the discrete Laplacian (up to the correct renormalisation) and with respect to its continuous counterpart.
 In particular, their lower-bound can be taken uniformly.
-However, in our case, such bounds cannot be taken as precisely.
-Hence, we rely the asymptotic behaviour of the eigenvalues of $-(-\Delta)^{\sfrac{\alpha}{2}}_n$, as described throughout Subsection~\ref{subsec-estimates-eigenvalues}.
+However, in our case such bounds cannot be obtained in the same way.
+We rely on the asymptotic behaviour of the eigenvalues of $-(-\Delta)^{\sfrac{\alpha}{2}}_n$, as described throughout Subsection~\ref{subsec-estimates-eigenvalues}.

-Moreover, once the comparison between the rescaled eigenvalues of the discrete fractional Laplacian and its continuous version is established, we have that the rest of the proof follows easily for large values of $\alpha$ ($\alpha >1 $).
-However, for small values of $\alpha$ ($\alpha <1$ and more particularly $\alpha<1/2$), the technical bounds necessary to make use of the Dominated Convergence Theorem in the proof of finite-dimensional distributions, has to be evaluated with more care.
-The rest of the proof follows similarly, with the analogous adaptations used for the finite-dimensional convergence in distribution.
+Moreover, once the comparison between the rescaled eigenvalues of the discrete fractional Laplacian and its continuous version is established, the rest of the proof follows easily for large values of $\alpha$ ($\alpha >1 $).
+However, for small values of $\alpha$ ($\alpha <1$ and in particular $\alpha<1/2$), the technical bounds necessary to make use of the dominated convergence theorem in the proof of finite-dimensional distributions has to be evaluated with more care.
+The rest of the proof follows in a similar way, with the analogous adaptations.
 However, we include its proof to keep the article more self-contained.